wp-plugins/robo-gallery/README.txt

 *   **Gallery lightbox background transparency** - in gallery lightbox settings you can change transparency of the background with comfortable color selector
 *   **Gallery lightbox font color** - in gallery lightbox settings you can change color of the font with comfortable color selector
 *   **Gallery lightbox font transparency** - in gallery lightbox settings you can change transparency of the font with comfortable color selector
+*   **Clone gallery** - if you have hundreds of galleries on the website this feature is really useful for you!
+Clone settings of another gallery to apply it to another galleries.
+So you can copy styles of the source gallery to as much galleries  as you need just by one click.

 = Gallery Advantages =